What Happens if You Don't Probate a Will?

-- Assets held in a trust remain in the trust and can pass from there to heirs, without the need for probate because they are no longer part of the decedent's estate.
+- Assets held in a trust remain in the trust and can pass to heirs without probate because they are no longer part of the decedent's estate.

 Still Unsure If You Need to Probate a Will?

-If a loved one has died and you are unsure about what you may need to do to inherit property, review the information provided in FindLaw's estates and probate section.
-If you want to apply to administer the estate through the probate process, contact a local probate attorney who can advise you on your next steps.
-There are law firms in your area that specialize in probate.
+A loved one recently died.
+What do you do to inherit property?
+FindLaw's estates and probate section can help.
+Contact a local probate attorney if you want to apply to administer the estate through the probate process.
+They can advise you on your next steps.
+There are law firms in your area specializing in probate.